 6“But if you turn away from following me, you or your children, and not keep my commandments and my statutes that I have set before you, but will go and serve other gods and worship them,

-7then will I cut off Israel out of the land that I have given them; and this house that I have made holy for my name will I cast out of my sight; and Israel will be a proverb and a byword among all peoples.
+7then I will cut off Israel out of the land that I have given them, and this house that I have made holy for my name I will cast out of my sight, and Israel will be a proverb and a byword among all peoples.

 8Though this house is so high, yet will everyone who passes by it is astonished, and will hiss; and they will say, ‘Why has Yahweh done thus to this land and to this house?’